DOSING & MONITORING

 MONITOR

 The recommended starting dose for patients with moderate hepatic impairment (Child-Pugh B) is 1 mg twice daily; for patients with severe hepatic impairment (Child-Pugh C), the recommended starting dose is 1 mg once daily in the evening.
-UFC, urinary free cortisol; ULN, upper limit of normal
+More frequent monitoring of adrenal function may be required during dose titration in all patients with hepatic impairment.1

 Test Icon